 Show

-- RDS sends information with the FM broadcast: station name, station type, and/or radio text. - With RDS activated, press the RDS control until SHOW is displayed. - Use the SEL control to select (program) TYPE, (station) NAME or NONE (no text displayed).
+- With RDS activated, press the RDS control until SHOW is displayed. - Use the SEL control to select TYPE (the display shows the program type), NAME (the display shows the call letters of the station) or NONE.

-RDS
+RDS clock feature